GeoMOER/moer-mpg-data-analysis/docs/units/_unit07/unit07-01_select_variables.md

 ## Basic idea of variable selection
-Use only those explanatory variables which best explain the dependent variable without overfitting the model to the sample
+Use only those explanatory variables which best explain the dependent variable without overfitting the model to the sample.

 {% include figure image_path="/assets/images/variable_selection.jpg" alt="Increasing and then decreasing R squared with increasing number of variables." caption="Influence of variables used for two regression models on model performance." %}